dbt-labs/docs.getdbt.com/website/docs/community/spotlight/bruno-de-lima.md

 ## What dbt community leader do you identify with?
 How are you looking to grow your leadership in the dbt community?

-I identify with Gwen Windflower and Joel Labs, or at least they are the kind of leader I admire.
+I identify with Gwen Windflower and Joel Labes, or at least they are the kind of leader I admire.
 Their strong presence and continuous interaction with all types of dbt enthusiasts make everyone feel welcomed in the community.
 They uplift those who contribute to the community, whether it's through a LinkedIn post or answering a question, and provide constructive feedback to help them improve.
 And of course they show a very strong knowledge about dbt and data in general, which is reflected in their contributions.

 And that is how I aspire to grow as a leader in the dbt Community.
 Despite of being an introvert, I like interacting with people, helping solve problems and providing suggestions.
 Recognizing and acknowledging the achievements of others is also important to me, as it fosters a positive environment where everyone's contributions are valued.
 And I am continuously learning about dbt to improve my skills, and to become a trustworthy reference for others to rely on.